brkclw/shine-bright-like-a-react/README.md

 ## 🛠️ ToDo:

+- **all secrets should be retrived from API after succesful authentication**
 - configure TypeScript path aliases
 - use `@graphql-codegen` to generate TS types from gql schema
 - use `topic` query instead of `search` (GitHub API is not working - created ticket for this).